 That said, our diets have changed over the years to ones that are heavy in meat and grains, which are naturally low in calcium.
 And when eaten in excess, these foods can have an acidic effect on your body.

 Dark, green leafy vegetables help your body in two ways.
 First, they are rich in calcium.
 Second, they have an alkalizing effect on your body.
-These two reasons are a great reason to eat plenty of fresh leafy green vegetables on a regular basis.
+These two reasons are great reasons to eat plenty of fresh leafy green vegetables on a regular basis.

 In addition to leafy greens, be sure to eat enough protein from healthy sources.
 Protein deficiency interferes with calcium absorption in your intestines.